A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

 In the absence of intracavity absorption, the cavity finesse is set solely by the mirror reflectivity.
-As the cavity length grows, both the \textit{FSR} and $\Delta \tilde\nu$ will shrink, but their ratio will remain fixed, leaving $\mathcal{F}$ unchanged.
+As the cavity length grows, both the \textit{FSR} and $\Delta \tilde\nu$ shrink, but their ratio remains fixed, leaving $\mathcal{F}$ unchanged.
 That said, significant intracavity absorption will spoil $\mathcal{F}$ according to Eq.~\ref{eq:finesse1}.
-We also note that our expressions for $\mathcal{F}$ are as good as our approximation for $\Delta \tilde\nu$, and are therefore meaningful only in the limit that the cavity modes are narrow compared to the \textit{FSR}.
+We also note that our expression for $\mathcal{F}$ is only as good as our approximation for $\Delta \tilde\nu$, and is therefore meaningful only in the limit that the cavity modes are narrow compared to the \textit{FSR}.

 The $R = 0.95$ cavity illustrated in Fig.~\ref{fig:emptycavity} has a modest $\mathcal{F} \sim 60$; this is typical of structures used for condensed-phase strong coupling.
 High-finesse cavities with $\mathcal{F}$ on the order of $10^3 - 10^5$ are in common use for cavity-enhanced spectroscopy.\cite{gagliardi14}